-The project, which is part of R & A staff's ongoing efforts to assess the impact of multijurisdictional drug task forces and Metropolitan Enforcement Group (MEG) Units (funded by the Authority), is nearing completion.
-The limited evaluation is also examining the impact of the unit (which existed for the period 1991-1996) on the types of drug arrests made, and the numbers of persons arrested who were subsequently convicted and committed to the Department of Corrections.
-A report will made to the Authority at the March 1, 2002 meeting.
+The project, which is part of R & A staff's ongoing efforts to assess the impact of multi-jurisdictional drug task forces and Metropolitan Enforcement Group (MEG) Units (funded by the Authority), has been completed.
+The limited evaluation examined the impact of the unit (which existed for the period 1991-1996) on the types of drug arrests made, and the numbers of persons arrested who were subsequently convicted and committed to the Department of Corrections.
+A report was made to the Authority at its March 1, 2002 meeting.